wee-slack/wee-slack/README.md

 pip install websocket-client

-weechat build from May 17 onward
+weechat dev build from May 17 onward (or weechat > 4.4, expected Aug 15, 2014)

 ##Setup: